 Again, this article will not focus on whether endowments are good, bad, sustainable or necessary nor will it attempt to define “endowment” (legally or otherwise) in its current fundraising or institutional context.
 It assumes that the charity wishes to investigate the possibility of serious endowment building and is looking for opportunities to get started.

-There are a number of fundamental steps that an organization must contemplate during the establishment and growth of its endowment.
-I have, for the purposes of this article, divided this process into four equally important stages.
-Obviously, there is tremendous overlap between each and all of these stages but in the interest of keeping things organized, I would suggest that these four key areas will provide a starting point for any discussion around endowment building.
-These four areas are:
+There are a number of fundamental steps that an organization must contemplate as it builds its endowment.
+For the purposes of this article, I have divided this process into four equally important stages.
+I would suggest that these four key areas will provide a starting point for any discussion around endowment building.

 I – Strategic Focus: The decision to move forward on endowment building

 II – Structure: Building the organizational structure around endowment building

 III – Fundraising: Bringing in the funds that will grow the Endowment

 IV – Investing: Investing and monitoring the endowment

 Typically, the strategic direction for an organized is established through its governance structure and namely, its Board of Directors.
 The BOD, potentially through the advice and direction of senior staff and other advisors, will determine whether an endowment strategy is an appropriate one for the organization.
 Since endowments by their very nature require a long-term commitment, the BOD must understand that an endowment fund is part of an enduring vision for the organization.
 Furthermore, it is tough to get out of the endowment “business” once you’ve jumped in.
 Unwinding endowments can be a cumbersome and expensive process.
 Sometimes, it is virtually impossible to unwind an existing endowment.